thebadger2012/AM2302-MySQL-Logger/README.md

 What you Need
 =============

+1) A Raspberry Pi with the latest Raspbian installation.

 1) MySQL Server.
 There are lots of good tutorials for installing MySQL for the Pi, so go forth and Google.
 Or, if you already have a MySQL Server, skip to instruction 2.

 2) A database in the MySQL Server with a database and user that you can connect to and execute INSERT statements against.
 You will need a table with the four following columns, which have self-explanatory names: